 PostNord uses external subcontractors and partners to execute tasks on behalf of PostNord, e.g. to provide IT services or help with marketing, analysis or statistics.
 The execution of these services may mean that subcontractors based in or outside the EU/EEA are granted access to personal information being processed by PostNord.
 Companies that handle personal information on behalf of PostNord always sign an agreement with PostNord to allow us to ensure a legal transfer of responsibility and a high level of protection for your personal data at our data processors.

-PostNord’s project plan for GDPR runs until June 30, 2018.
+PostNord’s project plan for the GDPR runs until June 30, 2018.
 PostNord’s goal is that the prioritized actions will have been implemented before the GDPR comes into force on May 25, 2018.